Michael-yunfei/academic-kickstart/content/author/admin/_index.md

 #
 +++

 Currently, I am a student who is studying mathematics in UCD.
 I am expected to graduate with the Higher Diploma degree in September of 2020.
-After the mathematical studies, I will apply the Phd in economics, which my main research interests lie in game theory, risk shocks in macroeconomics, and network effects in Big Data era.
+After the mathematical studies, I will throw myself into the market.
+Except for living through be employed, I would like to read more.

 You can find my [cv here](https://drive.google.com/open?id=1g-rm7YdzcSBivbNirdT1aIZecCMFrl8I) (Michael is my English name).
 Hope you will enjoy visiting this site.